Running the Pipeline¶

 evaluator = WildGuardGPTEvaluator(model=eval_model)

-# Model responses (from Stage 2)
+# Model responses (from Stage 2). stream_evaluated_responses reads the

 response_data = [